RajatSethi2001/ImageMorph/README.md

 ## GASLIGHT - Classifier Perturbance
-- Use deep reinforcement learning to perturb images in targeted attacks against classifiers.
+- Use deep reinforcement learning to perturb objects in attacks against classifiers.
+- Gaslight works against almost any numpy array, as long as minor changes aren't noticeable and there's a min/max for each value in the array.
 - For example, Gaslight can attack a number classifier by perturbing pixels in a "7" until it is recognized as a "5"
+- Gaslight can also perform untargeted attacks, where it perturbs until the label is different from the original.
+- Gaslight works best with a score for each label (like Softmax), but it can also work with hard-label tasks, though those take much longer.

 # To Start
 - Head to Gaslight.py and fill out the input parameters as the documentation requires.